markrebec/trailguide/README.md

 # config/experiments.rb

 experiment :search_widget do |config|
-  config.start_manually = true
+  config.start_manually = false
   config.algorithm = :distributed

-  config.allow_multiple_goals = true
+  # the first variant is your control by default, but you can declare any one as
+  # the control like we do below

-  variant :basic
+  variant :simple
-  variant :simple, control: true variant :advanced
+  variant :original, control: true variant :advanced

   goal :interacted